rocket-internet-berlin/RocketDashboard/README.md

 You'll find build errors and lint warnings in the console.

+### For the curious

+RocketDashboard consists of two quasi-separate parts - "client" and "server":
+- "Client" is the front-end (React) app.
+It resides in the root folder of the project with its code in the `src` sub-folder.
+- "Server" is the back-end (Express) app.
+It resides in the `server` folder with its code similarly in the `server/src` sub-folder.

+Currently the `yarn start` commands will start the "Dev" servers for BOTH in parallel for convenience.
+However, you can run, test, compile etc. the client and server also separately.
+Just look at the available commands in the "scripts" section of `package.json` or with `yarn run` in the relevant folder.

 ### Optional

 In order to have a better development experience, you can install the following Chrome extensions: